mseminatore/crtl/README.md

 be the most commonly used C library functions.
 For example, C locale support is not planned at this time.

-# Platform and Architectures supported
+## Platform and Architectures supported

 The CRTL project development and testing is mainly done on Windows and Mac OSX.
 Linux support is an additional goal.
 The primary architectures supported are x86, x64, and ARM64.

+## Known Issues

+The varargs implementation on Apple Silicon is not yet functional.
+This impacts the syscall implementation.

-# Testing
+## Testing

 A very simple test harness and a range of unit tests are included with the library.
 This enables quick validation of implementation across various platforms.
 Unit test coverage is growing but not yet complete.

-# Why CRTL?
+## Why CRTL?

 This is primarily an educational exercise.
 I find that you really come to understand the C programming language and its library functions in a deep